brunohdmacedo/Exo-Planet-Detection-Using-Deep-Learning/README.md

 4.**Graphs** :- This Folder Contains Screenshots of Training and Validation Accuracy and Loss Graphs for the Finalised Models.

+5.**Multi-Channel-Model.h5** :- Saved weights for Multi-Channel Model.
+The JSON file for this architecture can be found in Models.

 ## Project Summary

 ### Method of Detection